 During one of our visits, we were treated to a Martini Cabernet Sauvignon from 1979 – the nose on this was like a tawny port, but the mouth feel was as smooth as you will ever find from an older Cabernet.

 There are several places on site for dinner parties, groups, or educational wine seminars.
-As a side note, William Hill Winery in the southern part of the Napa Valley is also under Gallo ownership as is their winery, Gallo Family Vineyards in Dry Creek Valley with a tasting room in Healdsburg (neighboring Sonoma County).
-Gallo purchased the Orin Swift inventory and tasting room in St. Helena in 2016.
+As a side note, William Hill Winery in the southern part of the Napa Valley is also under Gallo ownership as is their winery, Gallo Family Vineyards in Dry Creek Valle (neighboring Sonoma County).
+In 2016 Gallo purchased the Orin Swift inventory and tasting room in St. Helena.

 Tasting Room, Cellar